mingnus/thinp-garbage-collected/doc/notes.md

 A per block rw lock is used to protect the block from concurrent access.

+A shadow is a copy of a metadata block.
+To minimise copying we try and only copy a block only once within each transaction.

+There is a corner case we need to be careful of though; if a shadowed block has the number of times it is referenced increased, since is was shadowed, but within this transaction, then we need to force another copy to be made.
+But we don't track the reference counts, so we make the call on whether to copy based on both the parent and the block to be copied.
+If None is passed for the old_parent then we always copy.

+Note: I initially thought we could have a 'inc_ref()' method that just removes a block from the shadow set.
+But this won't work because we need to start calling inc_ref() for children blocks if we ever shadow that block.

 ### Interface:

 - new metadata block; allocates and zeroes a new block.
 Returns read reference.
 Allocations